 Alaris is authorized to issue an unlimited number of Trust Units and Special Voting Units.
-As of the date hereof, 45,262,310 Trust Units were issued and outstanding, and there were no Special Voting Units issued and outstanding.
-In addition, as of the date hereof, there were stock options outstanding to acquire 404,725 Trust Units pursuant to Alaris' Stock Option Plan, and there were restricted share units outstanding entitling the holders thereof to receive an aggregate of 371,838 Trust Units pursuant to the Alaris' Restricted Share Unit Plan upon the satisfaction of certain vesting criteria.
+As of the date hereof, 45,479,179 Trust Units were issued and outstanding, and there were no Special Voting Units issued and outstanding.
+In addition, there were restricted share units outstanding entitling the holders thereof to receive an aggregate of 483,036 Trust Units pursuant to the Alaris' Restricted Share Unit Plan upon the satisfaction of certain vesting criteria.